Limited voting: Practice and issues

-Assuming 100,000 electors in the town casting two votes each, the results might thus be:
+Assuming 20,000 electors in the town cast two votes each, the results might thus be:

-By fielding three candidates the Blue Party hopelessly split their vote, despite having a clear majority in the town.
+By fielding three candidates the Blue Party split their vote and lost out, despite having a clear majority of voter support in the town.

 As can be seen from this example, limited voting does not always produce proportional representation.

-Another way in which the system may fail to achieve fair representation is if the largest party is very well organised and can arrange the distribution of its supporters' vote for maximum advantage.
-A historical example of this was the 1880 election for the three members of parliament for the English city of Birmingham.
-Electors could cast up to two votes.
+Another way in which the system may fail to achieve fair representation is if the largest party is very well organised and can arrange the distribution of its supporters' vote for maximum advantage, while other parties are not so well organized.

+In Spain, where limited voting was used for most elections until 1936 and where it is still used today for the Senate, this practice was known as ir al copo (from the verb copar, 'to fulfill').
+In both 1977 and 1979 Spanish general elections, the Union of the Democratic Centre won all three seats in the constituency of Gran Canaria.

+In this next example, a party first secured a one-party sweep of a district's seats and then manipulated the vote so as to methodically sweep the seats again.
+In the 1880 election for the three Members of Parliament for the English city of Birmingham, electors cast one or two votes.

-Liberal candidate filled all three seats leaving the Conservatives without representation.
+Liberal candidates filled all three seats, leaving the Conservatives without representation.
 This is despite the Liberal vote being split among three candidates.

-Thus the Limited Vote did not produce mixed representation.
+Thus the limited vote did not produce mixed representation.
 The Conservative party may have had only about 15,000 supporters and the Liberal candidates may have had support from about 31,000 so the unfairness of the result is not as stark as it seems from seeing 29,000 Conservative votes disregarded.
+(The Conservatives' voter support in Birmingham was less than the 40 percent threshold for guaranteed representation mentioned above.)

 But due to Limited Voting, it could have been that Conservative candidates received one vote from 29,000 voters and Liberal candidates received at least one vote from all 47,000 voters.
 Judging the fairness of elections results (and perceiving the portion of voters who saw their choice elected) is much easier when each voter has just one vote.